-Programming the PMC BiSerial-III-HW1 requires only the ability to read and write data from the host.
+Programming PMC-BiSerial-VI-HW1 requires the ability to read and write data from the host.
 The base address is determined during system configuration of the PCI bus.
 The base address refers to the first user address for the slot in which the PMC is installed.

-Depending on the software environment it may be necessary to set-up the system software with the PMC BiSerial-III "registration" data.
-For example in WindowsNT there is a system registry, which is used to identify the resident hardware.
+Depending on the software environment, it may be necessary to set-up the system software with the PMC-BiSerial-VI "registration" data.

-In order to receive data the software is only required to enable the Rx channel and set the frequency parameters.
-To transmit the software will need to load the message into the appropriate channel Dual Port RAM, set the frequency and mode and enable the transmitter.
+In order to receive data, the software is required to enable the Rx channel and set the frequency parameters.
+To transmit, the software will need to load the message into the appropriate channel Dual Port RAM, set the frequency and mode and enable the transmitter.

-The interrupt service routine should be loaded and the interrupt mask set.
+If using interrupts, the interrupt service routine is required and the interrupts of interest enabled.
 The interrupt service routine can be configured to respond to the channel interrupts on an individual basis.
 After the interrupt is received, the data can be retrieved.
 An efficient loop can then be implemented to fetch the data.
-New messages can be received even as the current one is read from the Dual Port RAM.
+New messages can be received as the current one is read from the Dual-Port RAM.

-The TX interrupt indicates to the software that a message has been sent and that the message has completed.
-If more than one interrupt is enabled, then the SW needs to read the status to see which source caused the interrupt.
+The TX interrupt indicates a message has been sent.
+If more than one interrupt is enabled, SW needs to read the status to see which source caused the interrupt.
 The status bits are latched, and are explicitly cleared by writing a one to the corresponding bit.
 It is a good idea to read the status register and write that value back to clear all the latched interrupt status bits before starting a transfer.
-This will insure that the interrupt status values read by the interrupt service routine came from the current transfer.
+This will insure the interrupt status values read by the interrupt service routine came from the current transfer.